MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-improvement-actions.md

 ## Improvement actions details page

-Each improvement action has a details page.
-This page has detailed implementation instructions for completing recommended actions to address the related standards and regulatory requirements listed under the **At a glance** header.
-From this page, you can assign the work to another user, update status, and attach notes and documentation.
+Each improvement action has a details page showing its current status and the related standards and regulatory requirements.
+Detailed implementation guidance includes a **launch now** link taking you into the appropriate solution for implementation.
+You can attach implementation and testing documentation directly into an improvement action's details page.

-The details page also contains a **launch now** link sending you into the appropriate solution for the recommended action.

 To view an improvement action’s details page: